segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 Supported using our iOS and Android components.

-Defaults to enabled.
-If a user has granted your app location permissions, enable this setting so that the SDK will also grab the location of the user.
+This feature defaults to `enabled`.
+If a user granted your app location permissions, enable this setting so that the SDK will also grab the location of the user.
 Amplitude will never prompt the user for location permission, so this must be done by your app.